BEPUG/meetups/README.md

 # Belgian PowerShell User group Meetups

-The Belgian PowerShell user group (BEPUG) brings Belgian PowerShell enthousiast together.
-Our goal is bring people with a powershell interest together so we stimulate learning in a social and open environment.
+The Belgian PowerShell User Group (BEPUG) has the goal to bring together PowerShell enthousiasts and to stimulate learning in a social and open environment.

-To support the openness we adopted a [code of conduct](.github/CODE_OF_CONDUCT.md).
+To underline our open culture, we adopted a [code of conduct](.github/CODE_OF_CONDUCT.md).

 If you have any questions, just reach out to any of the [organizers](.github/AUTHORS.md).